Harsger/ROOTpostprocessing/README.txt

- mode can be: 'bare', 'max', 'integral' (default) (all without quotes) addtional 'ranged' (added without withspace etc.) can be specified in order to enable maximum or integral calculation within [<ylow>,<yhigh>]
+ mode can be: 'bare', 'max', 'integral' (default) (all without quotes) addtional 'ranged' (added without withspace etc.) can be specified in order to enable maximum or integral calculation within [<ylow>,<yhigh>] PALETTE <number> (inverted) number of ROOT color palette which should be chosen for plotting optional 'inverted' (high/low color)

 -peakFitter: standard parameter-file -> takes 1D-histograms and fit specified peaks